vanHeemstraSystems/foo-management-gui/README.md

 This is related to the template for the microservice backend at https://github.com/vanHeemstraSystems/foo-management/

 Based on "The Ultimate NEXT.JS 13 Tutorial (Complete Walkthrough w/ Examples)" at https://www.youtube.com/watch?v=6aP9nyTcd44

+Based on "Awesome Quarto" at https://github.com/mcanouil/awesome-quarto

+Based on "Quarto Web" at https://github.com/quarto-dev/quarto-web